GABRlEL/payday2.pw-Mods/README.md

 # payday2.pw Mods

 **This repository contains the source code of all mods currently released on [payday2.pw](https://payday2.pw).**
 *The GitHub repository is always updated.
 The website might be a bit outdated, as I can't upload everything at once.
 Thanks Google Safe Browsing.
-As of 16th April 2022 the website is fully up-to-date though.*
+As of 1st June 2022 the website is fully up-to-date though.*

 [PAYDAY 2 SuperBLT](https://superblt.znix.xyz/) is required for these mods to work.